ifinavet/Wasabi/README.md

 using the CMS Umbraco.

 > [!WARNING]
 > This project is not in production yet, and under active development.
+We aim for a stable release in the near future (around the 6. of April 2025).
 > If you want to contribute please contact Webansvarlig at IFI-Navet via email at <web@ifinavet.no>.

 ## Usage 🚀